-Fluffy and sweet baked gluten-free donuts with a delicious vanilla glaze.
+This baked gluten-free donut recipe is complete with a fluffy and soft baked donut covered in a delicious vanilla glaze.
 These homemade donuts are easy to make and can be whipped up in under 30 minutes.
 They're made with healthy ingredients like almond and tapioca flour and basically melt in your mouth!

-Soft, moist, melt-in-your-mouth delicious baked gluten-free donuts.
-That's what we have going on here!
+Soft, moist, melt-in-your-mouth delicious is exactly what we have going on here in this baked gluten-free donut recipe.
 It's like Krispy Kreme but better.

 In all honesty, Krispy Kreme doughnuts will always have a special place in my heart.
 BUT these gluten-free donuts truly embrace the glazed look we love, are baked, not fried, and dairy-free.
 So I consider them a better, easier version.